 Dracaena is a genus of flowering plants with more than 170 species, including some too big to be grown indoors.
 The name comes from the Greek word drakaina, the feminine form of “serpent”.
 The plants trace back to Africa, Madagascar, and Southeast Asia,...

 “It takes a licking and keeps on ticking.”
 Timex adopted this slogan for wristwatches in the ’60s.
 Snake plants don’t have a slogan, but they should.
-The plant is almost indestructible.
-The snake plant is tailor-made for forgetful gardeners and...
+They’re almost indestructible.
+The snake plant is tailor-made for forgetful gardeners...